shader-slang/slangpy-samples/examples/soft-rasterizer/README.md

 This example takes the forward rasterizer example (fwd-rasterizer) with color dependent on boolean inside/outside value, and turns it into a soft triangle rasterizer with fuzzy edges.
-It then extends it to show how to use autodiff to recover the vertex parameters of a pre-rendered triangle.
+It then extends it to show how to use autodiff to recover the vertices of a pre-rendered triangle.

 ## Overview

-This example:

-- Generates a reference soft triangle image
-- Assigns initial vertex parameters values (to be trained to the reference)
-- Loop epochs of gradient descent:
-    - For each pixel coordinate:
-        - Get a reference image sample
-        - Calculate a sample based on this epoch's vertex parameters
+This example feeds 3 reference vertices to a forward rasterizer to generate a reference image.
+It then trains using this rasterizer so that, given 3 random vertices, it can learn from the reference image what the reference vertices are.

+Optimization loop:

-        - Calculate Loss between the epoch pixel and the reference pixel
+- For each pixel coordinate in the reference image:
-        - bwd_diff(loss) to generate gradients, and accumulate them into a tensor
+    - Generate gradients from rasterizer and accumulate them into a tensor
-    - Optimize the vertex parameters using the gradients (gradient descent)
+- Optimize the vertices using the gradients (gradient descent)
-    - Display a triangle using this epoch's vertex parameters
+- Display the triangle that is rasterized by the trained vertices

 ## Architecture Notes